pingcap/tidb-operator/en/backup-to-gcs.md

 * `.spec.from.tidbSecretName`: the secret of the credential needed by the TiDB cluster to be backed up.
 * `.spec.gcs.bucket`: the name of the bucket that stores data.
 * `.spec.gcs.prefix`: this field can be ignored.
 If you set this field, it will be used to make up the remote storage path `gcs://${.spec.gcs.bucket}/${.spec.gcs.prefix}/backupName`.
-* `.spec.dumpling`: Dumpling-related configurations, with two major fields.
-One is the `options` field, which specifies some parameters needed by Dumpling, and the other is the `tableFilter` field, which allows Dumpling to back up a table that matches the [table filter rule](https://docs.pingcap.com/tidb/stable/table-filter/).
+* `.spec.dumpling`: Dumpling-related configuration.
+You can specify Dumpling's operation parameters in the `options` field.
+See [Dumpling Option list](https://docs.pingcap.com/tidb/dev/dumpling-overview#option-list-of-dumpling) for more information.
 These configuration items of Dumpling can be ignored by default.
-When not specified, the values of `options` and `tableFilter` (by default) are as follows:
+When these items are not specified, the default values of `options` fields are as follows:

     ```
     options:
     - --threads=16
     - --rows=10000
+    ```

+* `.spec.storageClassName`: the persistent volume (PV) type specified for the backup operation.
+* `.spec.storageSize`: the PV size specified for the backup operation (`100 Gi` by default).
+This value must be greater than the data size of the TiDB cluster to be backed up.

+    The PVC name corresponding to the `Backup` CR of a TiDB cluster is fixed.
+If the PVC already exists in the cluster namespace and the size is smaller than `spec.storageSize`, you need to delete this PVC and then run the Backup job.

+* `.spec.tableFilter`: Dumpling only backs up tables that match the [table filter rules](https://docs.pingcap.com/tidb/stable/table-filter/).
+This field can be ignored by default.
+If the field is not configured, the default value of `tableFilter` is as follows:

+    ```bash
     tableFilter:
     - "*.*"
     - "!/^(mysql|test|INFORMATION_SCHEMA|PERFORMANCE_SCHEMA|METRICS_SCHEMA|INSPECTION_SCHEMA)$/.*"